rubetori/intphen/README.md

 intphen
 =======

-Library of scripts to estimate phenotypic integration indices
+Library of scripts to estimate phenotypic integration indices used in Torices & Méndez (2014)

-Torices, R., and M. Méndez.
-Resource allocation to inflorescence components is highly integrated despite differences between allocation currencies and sites.
-International Journal of Plant Sciences (In press)

 This repository includes: